MATES AT GALLIPOLI HAUNT A SHELL-SHOCKED ANZAC

 21.3.28 Is at times restless and hears voices of soldiers.

-For the relatives of men missing at Gallipoli there was the anguish of waiting for news.
-Were they wounded, captured or, God forbid…..dead.
+For the relatives of men reported missing or wounded at Gallipoli there was the anguish of waiting for further news.
 This was the case for the family of one of Arthur Singleton’s friends, John Quamby.
-The men had trained together at Pontville in southern Tasmania before boarding the troopship Geelong on Octbber 20 1914.
+The men had trained together at Pontville in southern Tasmania before boarding the troopship Geelong on October 20 1914.

 In June 1915 Private Quamby’s name appeared on a casualty list published in Australia.
 It was the only news his family received.
 For months they waited and worried.
 Just before Christmas 1915 his mother wrote a touching letter to army records office;

 Her letter prompted a concerted effort by the Red Cross to find out what had happened to Private Quamby.
-The Australian branch of the Red Cross had set up a Wounded and Missing Bureau, based in London.
+The Australian branch of the organization had set up a Wounded and Missing Bureau, based in London.
 It was staffed primarily by volunteers.

 In May 1916 a Miss Deakin contacted the 12th Battalion’s Lance-Corporal Keen on behalf of the Red Cross seeking information about John Quamby.
 He responded;